pola-rs/polars-book/docs/user-guide/expressions/lists.md

 --8<-- "python/user-guide/expressions/lists.py:explode_to_atomic"
 ```

-However, in Polars, we often do not need to do this!
+However, in Polars, we often do not need to do this to operate on the `List` elements.

 ## Operating on *List* columns